 - The engine fuel exhaust gases contain poisonous carbon monoxide.
-This gas is colorless and odorless, and can cause death if inhaled. - The engine of this equipment requires an adequate free flow of cooling air.
+This gas is colorless and odorless, and can cause death if inhaled. - The engine of this generator requires an adequate, free flow of cooling air.
 NEVER operate this equipment in any enclosed or narrow area where free flow of the air is restricted.
-If the air flow is
+If the air flow is restricted it will cause injury to people and property and serious damage to the equipment or engine.